ChinaKnowledge.de -

 May 28, 2012 © Ulrich Theobald

-Liu Su has also written a biographic collection called Guochao zhuanji 國朝傳記 or Guoshi yizuan 國史異纂 which is unfortunately lost except a few fragments that are to be found in the Sui-Tang jiahua.
-It might therefore be that these two titles were alternative titles of this book.
+Liu Su also wrote a biographical collection called Guochao zhuanji 國朝傳記 or Guoshi yizuan 國史異纂, which is unfortunately lost except for a few fragments that are to be found in the Sui-Tang jiahua.
+It is therefore possible that these two titles were alternative titles for this book.

 Source:

-Cheng Yizhong 程毅中 (1986).
-"Sui-Tang jiahua 隋唐嘉話", in: Zhongguo da baike quanshu 中國大百科全書, Zhongguo wenxue 中國文學, vol. 2, p.
-802. Beijing/Shanghai: Zhongguo da baike quanshu chubanshe.
+Cheng Yizhong 程毅中.
+1986.
+"Sui-Tang jiahua 隋唐嘉話."
+In Zhongguo da baike quanshu 中國大百科全書, part Zhongguo wenxue 中國文學, vol. 2, 802.
+Beijing and Shanghai: Zhongguo da baike quanshu chubanshe.